 Puppies.com Listing Guidelines

-1. “Non-Puppy” listings (i.e. listings which do not advertise a dog for sale) are prohibited.
+1. “Non-Puppy” listings (i.e., listings that do not advertise a dog for sale but promote services or requests) are prohibited.
 This includes (but is not limited to) the following:

-1. Stud Service listings, which advertise breeding services.
+1. Stud Service listings, which promote breeding services.

 2. Want Ads, which are created in search of a specific type of dog.

-2. “Planned Breeding” listings are prohibited (“Planned breeding” listings refer to listings created to advertise an upcoming breeding which has not taken place).
+2. “Planned Breeding” listings (i.e. listings created to advertise an upcoming breeding which has not taken place) are prohibited.

 3. “Duplicate Listings” are prohibited.
-Each dog may be listed once, through one account only.
+Whether for a single dog or an unborn litter, each dog or litter can only be listed once, through one account.

 7. Accurate breed information is required.
 We ask that sellers place each listing into the breed category/categories which accurately reflects the breed of the dog.